code-423n4/alpha-zetachain/BlockChomper-0xladboy-reentrant/Project_101.md

     make install-testnet
     ```

-    - You likely will need to [ensure your PATH includes](https://opensource.com/article/17/6/set-path-linux) `~/go/bin` for the subsequent commands to work
+    - You likely will need to [ensure your PATH includes](https://opensource.com/article/17/6/set-path-linux) `~/go/bin` for the subsequent commands to work by adding the following line to your `.bash_profile` or `.bashrc` (for BASH):
+    ```bash
+    export PATH=$PATH:~/go/bin
+    ```
+    Make sure to restart the terminal afterwords to enable the change.
-4. Check that the install worked by running these commands:
+1. Check that the install worked by running these commands:

     ```bash
     zetacored version